 Representations and Warranties.

-Each of Party A, Party B and EPMI hereby represents and warrants to each of the other Parties hereto that (i) the execution, delivery and performance of this Agreement by it are within its powers, and have been duly authorized by all necessary corporate or other action and do not violate any of the terms and conditions in its governing documents, any contracts to which it is a party or any law, rule, regulation, order or the like applicable to it, (ii) this Agreement constitutes a legal, valid and binding obligation enforceable against it in accordance with its terms, subject to any equitable defenses, (iii) it is acting for its own account, has made its own independent decision to enter into this Agreement and as to whether this Agreement is appropriate or proper for it based upon its own judgment, is not relying upon the advice or recommendations of any other Party in so doing, and is capable of assessing the merits of and understanding, and understands and accepts, the terms, conditions and risks of this Agreement, (iv) there are no consents or approvals of any governmental authorities applicable to it, and no filings or notices are required to be made by it with any such governmental authorities, with respect to the execution, delivery and performance of this Agreement and the consummation of the transactions contemplated hereby and (v) it is a "forward contract merchant" and each of the various purchase transactions and master agreements relevant to the transactions contemplated by this Agreement and to which it is a party constitute "forward contracts" as defined in 11 U.S.C. §101.
+Each of Party A, Party B and EPMI hereby represents and warrants to each of the other Parties hereto that (i) the execution, delivery and performance of this Agreement by it are within its powers, and have been duly authorized by all necessary corporate or other action and do not violate any of the terms and conditions in its governing documents, any contracts to which it is a party or any law, rule, regulation, order or the like applicable to it, (ii) this Agreement constitutes a legal, valid and binding obligation enforceable against it in accordance with its terms, subject to any equitable defenses, (iii) it is acting for its own account, has made its own independent decision to enter into this Agreement and as to whether this Agreement is appropriate or proper for it based upon its own judgment, is not relying upon the advice or recommendations of any other Party in so doing, and is capable of assessing the merits of and understanding, and understands and accepts, the terms, conditions and risks of this Agreement, and (iv) there are no consents or approvals of any governmental authorities applicable to it, and no filings or notices are required to be made by it with any such governmental authorities, with respect to the execution, delivery and performance of this Agreement and the consummation of the transactions contemplated hereby.

 EPMI represents and warrants that it is the legal and beneficial owner of all right, title and interest in, to and under the EPMI Purchase Transactions and that the EPMI Purchase Transactions are free and clear of any liens, encumbrances or adverse claims.